Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• During the last 3 years, the average time in days below previous high water mark is 194 days, which is greater, thus worse than the value of 177 days from the benchmark.
+• Compared with SPY (178 days) in the period of the last 3 years, the average time in days below previous high water mark of 194 days is greater, thus worse.

 Performance (YTD)